Gregofi/tape/README.md

 > **Note:** This tool is still in development, use at your own risk!

-Desing decisions:
-- One local backup, optional remote backups.
-- You can skip the local backup and only use remote backups.

 ## Installation
 Install the required dependencies:
 - restic